 (b) if these regulations require the document to be served, a copy for each other party to be served.

+[Regulation 45 amended: SL 2022/100 r.
+29.]

 46. Certain documents may be lodged electronically

 (1) This regulation does not apply to lodging a document by fax.

-(2) The Registrar must publish a website for the Court.
+(2) The clerk must publish a website for the court.

-(3) Subject to the requirements of the Court’s website and this regulation, a party may lodge a document electronically by lodging an electronic version of it by means of the Court’s website.
+(3) Subject to the requirements of the court’s website and this regulation, a party may lodge a document electronically by lodging an electronic version of it by means of the court’s website.

 (4) If these regulations require a document to be signed by a person who is not, or who is not acting on behalf of, the party lodging it, the document cannot be lodged electronically unless it is an affidavit.